 For example, if it’s winter where you live and work, record the same video that you would any other time of year, but use the snow as your backdrop.
-If it’s a nice summer day, record a video from a kayak or mountain bike.
+If it’s a beautiful summer day, record a video from a kayak or mountain bike.
 The point is to do something unexpected that will catch the eyes of your followers and entice them to keep watching to learn more.

-You could also do something as simple as change your wardrobe when you record videos depending on what season or holiday is coming up.
+You could also do something as simple as changing your wardrobe when you record videos depending on what season or holiday is coming up.
 For example, if you’re recording a product demo with a tool like Loom, wear a red sweater or a tie with hearts.
 Do something small that delights anyone who comes across your video in their social feed.

 8. Add captions to videos

 Adding captions to your videos is relatively simple.
-You can either use the caption suggestion tool that is built into Facebook and edit them accordingly, or you can upload a .srt file from your computer.
-For more help with either of these two options, go through this helpful guide from Facebook.
+You can use the caption suggestion tool built into Facebook and YouTube and edit them accordingly, or you can upload a .srt file from your computer.
+For more help with either of these two options, read this helpful guide from Facebook.

 “Goldie Chan and I started the #accessforall campaign on LinkedIn to exemplify this.
 You can use apps like Clipomatic, make your own .srt file manually, hire someone to do it, or try uploading to YouTube to have it created automatically.”

-9. Use square dimensions
+9. Use vertical or square dimensions